andela-megwali/ruby-music-library/README.md

     -> Yellow: Prompts or guides you to do something.
 Please pay attention to this prompt.

-    -> White: Mostly to give further description or provide feedback.
+    -> White: Mostly to give further description or display a feedback.

     -> Cyan/Blue: Presents a list of results matching your queries.
 It also highlights the commands you can perform in the application.